 Establish active shared decision-making councils, international recruit forums or staff networks to listen to the voices and experiences of international staff.
 These safe spaces can become a driving force for change and improvement as international staff feedback on their experiences and develop solutions to any barriers or challenges they may be facing.

-Some overseas staff arrive in the UK with their families so will need further support and signposting to increase integration into the wider community.
-Identifying and building relationships with local faith leaders, schools, colleges and local services to provide support will be key to making the transition to a new culture easier for the whole family.
+Overseas staff arriving in the UK with their families will need further support and signposting to increase integration into the wider community.
+Identifying and building relationships with local faith leaders, schools, colleges, and services to provide support will be key to making the transition to a new culture easier for the whole family.
+Equally consider those who have been separated from their families due to financial constraint or visa processing issues.
+Adjusting in a different culture without family is known to be one of the most difficult factors of migration.

 Additional support

-Consider signposting staff to support available from the relevant professional regulators, professional associations and trade unions, such as the RCN, the BMA, UNISON, and Unite.
+Consider signposting staff to support available from the relevant professional regulators, professional associations and trade unions, such as the Royal College of Nursing (RCN), the British Medical Association (BMA), the Chartered Society of Physiotherapy, the Royal College of Occupational Therapy, the British Dietetic Association, UNISON, and Unite the union.

 For leaders, managers and the wider workforce